dstiliadis/sched-bench/README.md

-# Kubernetes Scheduling, Timescales and Effective Bandwidth
+# Kubernetes Scheduling and Timescales

 In our effort to optimize and understand better our platforms we had to enter the rabithole of understanding limits and resource allocations